parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_5.md

 # Chapter 5

 In the previous chapters, we have understood how we write contract methods and access storage in the world state.
-In this chapter, we are going to demonstrate the functionality of collections provided by `pchain-sdk`.
+In this chapter, we are going to demonstrate the use of module [collections](https://github.com/parallelchain-io/pchain-sdk/blob/main/README.md#storage-and-collections) in `pchian-sdk`.

 `pchain-sdk` provides several collection structures that are designed for gas efficiency: